gsidsid/ai-express/README.md

 ### Docker

 If you have docker and docker-compose installed, you can run `docker compose up`.
 You may need to run `sudo chmod -R go+w /data/db` on the data/db directory first.

-Or, to build the docker image, run `docker build -t my-tag .`

-Ensure you are passing all needed environment variables when starting up your container via `--env-file` or setting them with your deployment.

-The 3 typical env vars will be `MONGODB_URI`, `AIEXPRESS_API_KEY`, and `PAYLOAD_CONFIG_PATH`. `EXTERNAL_HOSTNAME` may also be relevant, depending on where you're deploying.

-`docker run --env-file .env -p 3000:3000 my-tag`

 ## Future